sarahc-dev/Flock/README.md

 ## Introduction

 Flock is a mobile app used to help groups of people work out what to do together.
 Users create an event with a number of friends which generates possible activities based on location.
 Friends are invited to choose activities with a link that opens the app directly onto the event page.
 No sign up is required.
 Each friend makes choices in their own time by using a swiping feature.
 Once all friends added to the event have made their choices, all of their matching activity choices are displayed on the results page.
+Check out our demonstration of the app [here](https://www.youtube.com/watch?v=poiWhBTU_ys&t=285s)

 ## Setup